Digestive and Gastrointestinal Conditions

 Short bowel syndrome (SBS) means a child’s bowel (or intestine) isn’t long enough and doesn’t work well enough to properly absorb nutrients from food.
 SBS can cause malnutrition and serious problems with growth and development.

 Short Bowel Syndrome in Children

-Children develop SBS because they have had a very large segment of their bowel removed.
-Usually this happens because they were born with a condition that damaged their small bowel, such as gastroschisis.
+Children develop SBS when they have a big segment of their bowel removed by surgery.
+This usually happens because they were born with a condition that damaged their small bowel, such as gastroschisis.

 Short Bowel Syndrome at Seattle Children’s

 Seattle Children’s Intestinal Care Program uses a team of doctors to get the intestine working again.
 It is the only program of its kind in the Pacific Northwest and one of just a few in the nation.

 Our general and thoracic surgery team is experienced in surgeries to treat SBS, including the STEP (serial transverse enteroplasty) procedure.
 STEP lengthens the bowel in children with SBS.

 Some children with SBS may need an intestine transplant.
 Doctors at Seattle Children’s helped pioneer this procedure.
 Our Liver and Intestine Transplant Clinic is one of only a few clinics where children can receive intestine transplants.

 When you come to Seattle Children’s, we connect you with a team of people — including nurses, dieticians, pharmacists, child life specialists and social workers — who work together to care for all of your child’s needs and help your family through this experience.